mauriciosoares/gruntgen/README.md

 ## Parameters

-You can install all oficial plugins from GruntJS

-- jshint
+- grunt-contrib-jshint
-- watch
+- grunt-contrib-watch
-- uglify
+- grunt-contrib-uglify
-- clean
+- grunt-contrib-clean
-- copy
+- grunt-contrib-copy
-- concat
+- grunt-contrib-concat
-- cssmin
+- grunt-contrib-cssmin
-- connect
+- grunt-contrib-connect
-- less
+- grunt-contrib-less
-- imagemin
+- grunt-contrib-imagemin
-- htmlmin
+- grunt-contrib-htmlmin
-- compass
+- grunt-contrib-compass
-- coffee
+- grunt-contrib-coffee
-- requirejs
+- grunt-contrib-requirejs
-- sass
+- grunt-contrib-sass
-- compress
+- grunt-contrib-compress
-- csslint
+- grunt-contrib-csslint
-- jasmine
+- grunt-contrib-jasmine
-- nodeunit
+- grunt-contrib-nodeunit
-- qunit
+- grunt-contrib-qunit
-- jst
+- grunt-contrib-jst
-- jade
+- grunt-contrib-jade
-- handlebars
+- grunt-contrib-handlebars
-- stylus
+- grunt-contrib-stylus
-- yuidoc
+- grunt-contrib-yuidoc
-- symlink
+- grunt-contrib-symlink

+##Note:

+If you miss some task in here, feel free to fork the project and add a new task, or even maybe your own task...

+Remembering that it must be registered on NPM.

+## License
+Beerware